joelkuiper/schema-bridge/README.md

 Caveats (demo profile):

-- The construct is trimmed for speed and does not emit every optional Health-DCAT-AP enrichment.
+- The construct is limited and does not emit every optional Health-DCAT-AP enrichment.
 - Fields like detailed age-group hierarchy, inclusion criteria details, and design publications are not fully materialized.
 - Access-rights and policy nodes are derived from URI fields only; vocabulary labels/definitions may be omitted.